RitthujaKandasamy/Sign_language/README.md

                    * To convert the action into text (press 'r')
                    * To delete the stored information (press 'd')

- Full demonstration about this app is given in the link below
+ Full demonstration about this app is given in the link below 😃

   https://www.youtubetrimmer.com/view/?v=r1NlKqTegO8&start=1316&end=1526&loop=0

-  The list of the implemented interactions are stored in `label.`
+  The list of the implemented interactions are stored in `label.csv`.